COGS18/COGS18.github.io/assets/intro/syllabus.md

 - All students will need access to an iClicker*
 - There is no textbook
 - All materials will be provided via the course website
-- Software: Python 3.6 (Anaconda distribution); Jupyter Notebooks
+- Software: Python >3.6 (Anaconda distribution); Jupyter Notebooks

 Detailed instruction for software installations will be listed on the course website and provided across week 1 coding labs.
 All of the software is freely-available for download.
 If you do not have a computer available, you *will* be able to complete the course requirements on UCSD computers.

-*You will need a clicker, of this brand, as no other brand will work with the system we are using.
+*You will need an iclicker, of this brand, as no other brand will work with the system we are using.
 You must register your clicker on Canvas & bring it to lecture.
 If you previously registered one on Canvas & are using the same clicker in this class, you do not have to register it again.
-If you would rather use the REEF app, you are free to do so; however, note that if the Wi-Fi is down, the app will not work and you will not get credit for those responses.
+If you would rather use the REEF app, you are free to do so; however, note that if the wifi is down, the app will not work and you will not get credit for those responses.

 ---